ARMmbed/ble-examples/BLE_BatteryLevel/readme.md

 Checking for Success
 ====================

-Your BatteryLevel peripheral should be detectable by BLE scanners (e.g. a smartphone) and by the Google Physical Web app.
-You can connect to it and observe how the batterry level characteristic changes.
+Your BatteryLevel peripheral should be detectable by BLE scanners (e.g. a smartphone).
+To use your phone as a BLE scanner simply install one of the following apps:

+- For Android, you can get [nRF Master Control Panel](https://play.google.com/store/apps/detailsid=no.nordicsemi.android.mcp&hl=en).

+- For iPhone, you can get [LightBlue](https://itunes.apple.com/gb/app/lightblue-bluetooth-low-energy/id557428110?mt=8).

+Using the phone app you can connect to the peripheral and observe how the battery level characteristic changes.